ChainLaunch

 curl -s http://localhost:4566/_localstack/health | python3 -m json.tool

-Quick test — create a key to confirm KMS is working:
+Quick test — create a key to confirm KMS works:

 aws --endpoint-url=http://localhost:4566 kms create-key \